johnvorsten/trendreview/README.md

 optional arguments:
-  -h, --help            show this help message and exit --filepath FILEPATH   file path to trended data in CSV format --type {ddvav}        Type of mechanical equipment being trended.
+  -h, --help            show this help message and exit --filepath FILEPATH   file path to trended data in CSV format --type {ddvav, GraphAll}        Type of mechanical equipment being trended.
 Must be
                         one of ['ddvav']
   --report-path LOG_FILEPATH
                         Filename to save report, like c:/path/to/report.txt